-- The enlargement countries are either candidate countries (Montenegro, North Macedonia, Albania, Serbia and Turkey) or potential candidates which have the prospect of EU membership as and when they are ready (Bosnia and Herzegovina and Kosovo ).
-Official statistics play two roles in the enlargement process: they are part of the EU acquis (as screened through Chapter 18 on statistics) and they form a component of the other chapters, enabling the progress of enlargement countries towards all the accession criteria to be monitored (strategy and progress reports).
+- The enlargement countries are either candidate countries (Montenegro, North Macedonia, Albania, Serbia and Turkey) or potential candidates which have the prospect of EU membership as and when they are ready (Bosnia and Herzegovina and Kosovo).
+Official statistics play a triple role in the enlargement process: they are part of the EU acquis as screened through Chapter 18 on statistics (strategy and progress reports); they serve other EU policy areas by providing data for monitoring changes and assessing the impact of policies chosen; and they provide statistical indicators for monitoring the implementation of the Instruments of pre-Accession (IPA) programmes.
 Enlargement countries receive financial assistance through the IPA.

-- The European Neighbourhood Policy (ENP) is financed through a single instrument — the European Neighbourhood Instrument (ENI).
-Neighbourhood countries are divided into two broad geographic groups: ENP-East countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine) and ENP-South countries (Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine , Syria and Tunisia).
+- The European Neighbourhood Policy (ENP) countries are divided into two broad geographic groups: ENP-East countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine) and ENP-South countries (Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine , Syria and Tunisia).
 Within the overall package of ENP initiatives, ENP countries are supported in the process of approximating their statistical systems to those of the EU.
 The ENP was revised in 2015 based on a wide consultation of Member States, international organisations and NGOs.
 The review was adopted on 18 November 2015 through a joint communication JOIN(2015) 50 final of the European Commission and the High Representative of the European Union for Foreign Affairs and Security Policy.
 The revision of the ENP focused on six main topics: stabilisation of the neighbourhood; a differentiation principle, to reflect the ambitions and commitment of each partner country and increase ownership and partnership; promoting good governance, democracy, rule of law and human rights; joint priorities for cooperation; the regional dimension with a view towards the Eastern Partnership and the Union for the Mediterranean as well as beyond the ENP countries; a more effective delivery of support and assistance.

-- With regard to ENP-East countries, one of Eurostat’s key tasks — in partnership with the European Free Trade Association (EFTA) and the United Nations Economic Commission for Europe (UNECE) — has been to conduct a set of adapted global assessments (AGA).
+- With regard to ENP-East countries, the EU’s regional statistical programme Statistics Through Eastern Partnership STEP is the main vehicle for cooperation and technical assistance.
+In partnership with the European Free Trade Association (EFTA) and the United Nations Economic Commission for Europe (UNECE), Eurostat conducts global assessments of statistical systems.
 These evaluate the level of conformity of the national statistical systems in the ENP-East countries with that of the European statistics Code of Practice and make recommendations to improve the functioning of each statistical system.
 In addition, Eurostat annually collects data from these countries and disseminates them through its free online database, statistical books and leaflets.
 Once a year Eurostat organises a high level seminar for the heads of the national statistical offices of the ENP-East countries at which strategic managerial issues, including quality in statistics are discussed.
-In the context of Association Agreements and Deep and Comprehensive Free Trade Agreements concluded between the EU and ENP-East countries (Georgia, Moldova and Ukraine), Eurostat organises usually twice a year expert working groups and technical workshops focusing on legal and technical issues in specific domains.
 In recent years, the national statistical offices of all ENP-East countries have participated in training courses modelled on the courses provided within the European statistical training programme.

 - For both enlargement and ENP countries, practical assistance is also provided through Twinning programmes and the technical assistance and information exchange instrument (TAIEX).